WSDOT/PGSuper/Documentation/Common/UserGuide/Dialogs/Bridge Description Deck Reinforcement.md

 Item | Description
 -----|--------------
 Reinforcement | Use the drop down list to select the reinforcing steel used in the deck.
 Top Mat Cover | Enter the nominal cover for the top mat of reinforcing.
-Cover is measured from the top of the deck to the top of individual bars and to the center of lump sum reinforcement.
+Cover is measured from the top of the effective deck to the top of individual bars and to the center of lump sum reinforcement.
+The top of the effective deck is the top of deck after the sacrificial wearing surface has been removed.
+If you have a 0.5" sacrificial wearing surface and you want the bars to be 2.5" below the top of the cast depth, input the top cover as 2.0" from the top of the effective deck.
 Bottom Mat Cover | Enter the nominal cover for the bottom mat of reinforcing.
 The bottom mat cover is measured from the bottom (underside) of the deck to the bottom of individual bars and to the center of lump sum reinforcement.

 Primary Reinforcement